kaustavdm/rust-sharedlib-demo/README.md

 # Runtime loading of dynamic libaries in Rust

 This is a demo of loading libraries at runtime using [sharedlib](https://github.com/Tyleo/sharedlib) in Rust.
+The dynamic libraries themselves are written in Rust.
+This method can be used to implement a lightweight plugin system for Rust programs where the plugins are written in Rust.

 ## Usage